tock/tock/doc/reference/trd-appid.md

 to an application binary.
 Application credentials are usually stored in Tock binary format[TBF] headers.

-In normal use of Tock, Tock binaries are copied into an application flash region by a software tool.
-When the Tock kernel boots, it scans this application flash region for Tock binaries.
-After inspecting the application binary and TBF headers in a Tock binary, the kernel decides whether to load it into a process and run it.
+In normal use of Tock, process binaries are copied into an application flash region by a software tool.
+When the Tock kernel boots, it scans this application flash region for process binaries.
+After inspecting the application binary and TBF headers in a process binary, the kernel decides whether to load it into a process and run it.

 3 Application identifiers and application credentials